wences-sanchez/Knowledge-Base/pages/Classical Mechanics (highlights).md

 				- ([Location 326](https://readwise.io/to_kindle?action=open&asin=B084D4ZC17&location=326))
 			- -
 			- -
 			- It's simply a memory from where we started.
-Something with doesn't change with time. #card
+Something with doesn't change with time. #car
 				- The conservation of information is simply the rule that every state has one arrow in and one arrow out.
 It ensures that you never lose track of where you started.
 				- ([Location 328](https://readwise.io/to_kindle?action=open&asin=B084D4ZC17&location=328))
 			- -